 “I wish people understood what parents with children who have rare diseases go through,” McKenzie says.
 “Sometimes you just need someone to listen.”

-As an AllStripes Ambassador, McKenzie says she will jump at any opportunity she can to help her child and any other child who is impacted not only by SURF1 Leigh syndrome, but by any rare disease.
+As an AllStripes Ambassador, McKenzie says she will jump at any opportunity she can to help her child and any other child who is impacted not only by SURF1-associated Leigh syndrome, but by any rare disease.

 Since Mia’s diagnosis, McKenzie explains that her perspective has changed.